 Finches are beautiful birds that display vibrant colors of many kinds, but not all types of finches should be kept as pets.
 Some are too wild to enjoy the company of human companions and will simply disengage from daily interactions and become depressed.
 Out of hundreds of different types of finches that are in existence, only a few are suitable for captive living.
 Most of these striking birds are best left undisturbed in the wild.
-Here are 7 of the best types of finches to keep as pets in 2021 and beyond:
+Here are 7 of the best types of finches to keep as pets this year and beyond.

 The 7 Popular Types of Pet Finches

 1. The Spice Finch

 The majority of the Spice Finch is brown while displaying a scaly pattern on their chest.
 These are larger than most other domesticated finches, getting up to 5 inches tall and weighing in at up to 10 grams – which is quite hefty for a finch.
 These birds are sociable and can get along well with other bird species given that they have their own personal space to spend time in.